ammar2199/synchronization/README.md

 ```$ ./runperfetto.sh ```

 #### Overview
-We create 3 threads running on a single core and set their priorities to low, medium, and high.
+We create 3 threads running on a single core and set their priorities such that one is low, medium, and high.
 The medium priority thread constantly loops.
 We let the low-priority thread grab a mutex, then have the high-priority thread contend for the same mutex.
 The results are shown below comparing both a pi-mutex and normal-mutex.